 I have a fear that podcasters are taking the “build it and they will come” approach.
 One’s attitude could quickly become cavalier once their newest episode is uploaded.
 Sit back, put your feet up, and wait for people to come find it, right?
 Wrong.

 If you try to make the argument that your podcast is available on a variety of different platforms, you still haven’t said how/why potential listeners will find and choose yours.
 After all, as of late last summer, there were 400 thousand podcasts on iTunes.
-You need to do something – or, as you’re about to read, somethings, plural – to get your show known.
-Even if your show art is great and the title is really catchy, it’s still swimming in a sea of many, many, many other audio fish.
+You need to do something – or, as you’re about to read, somethings, plural – to get your podcast known.
+Even if your podcast art is great and the title is really catchy, it’s still swimming in a sea of many, many, many other audio fish.

 But, as I’ve told audiences when I’ve spoken at events such as DC Podfest, in our nation’s capital, and Podfest Multimedia Expo, in Orlando, the reason you need to concern yourself with these tactics is because if you don’t, who else will?